 The Notes were issued in denominations of $25 and integral multiples of $25 in excess thereof.
-The Notes were not be subject to any sinking fund and holders of the Notes did not have the option to have the Notes repaid prior to the stated maturity date.
+The Notes are not be subject to any sinking fund and holders of the Notes do not have the option to have the Notes repaid prior to the stated maturity date.

-The following is a summary description of the material terms of the Notes, the Base Indenture and the second supplemental indenture thereto.
-The following summary is qualified in its entirety by reference to the Base Indenture and the second supplemental indenture (collectively, the indenture), each of which is attached as an exhibit to this Annual Report.
+The following is a summary description of the material terms of the Notes, the Base Indenture and the supplemental indentures thereto.
+The following summary is qualified in its entirety by reference to the Base Indenture, the first supplemental indenture and the second supplemental indenture (collectively, the indenture), each of which is attached as an exhibit to this Annual Report.

-In addition to standard covenants relating to payment of principal and interest, maintaining an office where payments were to be made or securities could be surrendered for payment and related matters, the following covenants applied to the Notes:
+In addition to standard covenants relating to payment of principal and interest, maintaining an office where payments may be made or securities can be surrendered for payment and related matters, the following covenants apply to the Notes:

-We agreed that for the period of time during which Notes were outstanding, we would not declare any dividend (except a dividend payable in stock of the Company), or declare any other distribution, upon a class of our capital stock, or purchase any such capital stock, unless, in every such case, at the time of the declaration of any such dividend or distribution, or at the time of any such purchase, we had an asset coverage (as defined in the 1940 Act) of at least the threshold specified under Section 18(a)(1)(B) as modified by Section 61(a) of the 1940 Act as may be applicable to us from time to time or any successor provisions thereto of the 1940 Act, as such obligation may be amended or superseded, after deducting the amount of such dividend, distribution or purchase price, as the case may be, and giving effect, in each case, to any no-action relief granted by the SEC to another BDC (or to us if we determine to seek such similar no-action or other relief) permitting the BDC to declare any cash dividend or distribution notwithstanding the prohibition contained in Section 18(a)(1)(B) as modified by such provisions of Section 61(a) of the 1940 Act as may be applicable to us from time to time, as such obligation may be amended or superseded, in order to maintain such BDCs status as a RIC under Subchapter M of the Code.
-We agree that for the period of time during which 2024 Notes are outstanding, we will not declare any dividend (except a dividend payable in stock of the Company), or declare any other distribution, upon a class of our capital stock, or purchase any such capital stock, unless, in every such case, at the time of the declaration of any such dividend or distribution, or at the time of any such purchase, we have an asset coverage (as defined in the 1940 Act) of at least the threshold specified under Section 18(a)(1)(B) as modified by Section 61(a)(2) of the 1940 Act or any successor provisions thereto of the 1940 Act, after deducting the amount of such dividend, distribution or purchase price, as the case may be, and giving effect, in each case, to any no-action relief granted by the SEC to another BDC and upon which we may reasonably rely (or to us if we determined to seek such similar no-action or other relief) permitting the BDC to declare any cash dividend or distribution notwithstanding the prohibition contained in Section 18(a)(1)(B) as modified by Section 61(a)(2) of the 1940 Act, in order to maintain such BDCs status as a RIC under Subchapter M of the Code.
+We agree that for the period of time during which 2023 Notes are outstanding, we will not declare any dividend (except a dividend payable in stock of the Company), or declare any other distribution, upon a class of our capital stock, or purchase any such capital stock, unless, in every such case, at the time of the declaration of any such dividend or distribution, or at the time of any such purchase, we have an asset coverage (as defined in the 1940 Act) of at least the threshold specified under Section 18(a)(1)(B) as modified by such provisions of Section 61(a) of the 1940 Act as may be applicable to us from time to time or any successor provisions thereto of the 1940 Act, as such obligation may be amended or superseded, after deducting the amount of such dividend, distribution or purchase price, as the case may be, and giving effect, in each case, to any no-action relief granted by the SEC to another BDC (or to us if we determine to seek such similar no-action or other relief) permitting the BDC to declare any cash dividend or distribution notwithstanding the prohibition contained in Section 18(a)(1)(B) as modified by such provisions of Section 61(a) of the 1940 Act as may be applicable to us from time to time, as such obligation may be amended or superseded, in order to maintain such BDCs status as a RIC under Subchapter M of the Code.
+We agree that for the period of time during which 2024 Notes are outstanding, we will not declare any dividend (except a dividend payable in stock of the Company), or declare any other distribution, upon a class of our capital stock, or purchase any such capital stock, unless, in every such case, at the time of the declaration of any such dividend or distribution, or at the time of any such purchase, we have an asset coverage (as defined in the 1940 Act) of at least the threshold specified under Section 18(a)(1)(B) as modified by Section 61(a)(2) of the 1940 Act or any successor provisions thereto of the 1940 Act, after deducting the amount of such dividend, distribution or purchase price, as the case may be, and giving effect, in each case, to any no-action relief granted by the SEC to another BDC and upon which we may reasonably rely (or to us if we determine to seek such similar no-action or other relief) permitting the BDC to declare any cash dividend or distribution notwithstanding the prohibition contained in Section 18(a)(1)(B) as modified by Section 61(a)(2) of the 1940 Act, in order to maintain such BDCs status as a RIC under Subchapter M of the Code.

-If, at any time, we were not subject to the reporting requirements of Sections 13 or 15(d) of the Securities Exchange Act of 1934, as amended, to file any periodic reports with the SEC, we agreed to furnish to holders of the Notes and the trustee, for the period of time during which the Notes were outstanding, our audited annual consolidated financial statements, within 90 days of our fiscal year end, and unaudited interim consolidated financial statements, within 45 days of our fiscal quarter end (other than our fourth fiscal quarter).
+If, at any time, we are not subject to the reporting requirements of Sections 13 or 15(d) of the Securities Exchange Act of 1934, as amended, to file any periodic reports with the SEC, we agree to furnish to holders of the Notes and the trustee, for the period of time during which the Notes are outstanding, our audited annual consolidated financial statements, within 90 days of our fiscal year end, and unaudited interim consolidated financial statements, within 45 days of our fiscal quarter end (other than our fourth fiscal quarter).
 All such financial statements will be prepared, in all material respects, in accordance with applicable GAAP.

 The 2023 Notes and the 2024 Notes may be redeemed in whole or in part at any time or from time to time at our option on or after November 1, 2020 and November 1, 2021, respectively, upon not less than 30 days nor more than 60 days written notice by mail prior to the date fixed for redemption thereof, at a redemption price of 100% of the outstanding principal amount of the Notes to be redeemed plus accrued and unpaid interest payments otherwise payable thereon for the then-current quarterly interest period accrued to, but excluding, the date fixed for redemption.

 Conversion and Exchange

-The Notes were not convertible into or exchangeable for other securities.
+The Notes are not convertible into or exchangeable for other securities.

 Events of Default

-The term Event of Default in respect of the Notes meant any of the following:
+The term Event of Default in respect of the Notes means any of the following:

-We did not pay the principal of any Note when due and payable at maturity;
+We do not pay the principal of any Note when due and payable at maturity;

-We did not pay interest on any Note when due and payable, and such default was not cured within 30 days of its due date;
+We do not pay interest on any Note when due and payable, and such default is not cured within 30 days of its due date;

-We remained in breach of any other covenant in respect of the Notes for 60 days after we received a written notice of default stating we are in breach (the notice must have been sent by either the trustee or holders of at least 25% of the principal amount of the outstanding Notes);
+We remain in breach of any other covenant in respect of the Notes for 60 days after we receive a written notice of default stating we are in breach (the notice must be sent by either the trustee or holders of at least 25% of the principal amount of the outstanding Notes);

-We filed for bankruptcy or certain other events of bankruptcy, insolvency or reorganization occur and remained undischarged or unstayed for a period of 60 days; or
+We file for bankruptcy or certain other events of bankruptcy, insolvency or reorganization occur and remain undischarged or unstayed for a period of 60 days; or

-On the last business day of each of twenty-four consecutive calendar months, the Notes had an asset coverage (as such term is defined in the 1940 Act) of less than 100%.
+On the last business day of each of twenty-four consecutive calendar months, the Notes have an asset coverage (as such term is defined in the 1940 Act) of less than 100%.

-An Event of Default for the Notes could have, but did not necessarily, constitute an Event of Default for any other series of debt securities issued under the same or any other indenture.
-The trustee could have withheld notice to the holders of the Notes of any default, except in the payment of principal or interest, if it in good faith considered the withholding of notice to be in the best interests of the holders.
+An Event of Default for the Notes may, but does not necessarily, constitute an Event of Default for any other series of debt securities issued under the same or any other indenture.
+The trustee may withhold notice to the holders of the Notes of any default, except in the payment of principal or interest, if it in good faith considers the withholding of notice to be in the best interests of the holders.

 Remedies if an Event of Default Occurs

-If an Event of Default had occurred and was continuing, the trustee or the holders of not less than 25% in principal amount of the Notes could have declare the entire principal amount of all the Notes to be due and immediately payable, but this did not entitle any holder of Notes to any redemption payout or redemption premium.
-Except in cases of default, where the trustee had some special duties, the trustee was not required to take any action under the indenture at the request of any holders unless the holders offered the trustee protection from expenses and liability reasonably satisfactory to it (called an indemnity).
+If an Event of Default has occurred and is continuing, the trustee or the holders of not less than 25% in principal amount of the Notes may declare the entire principal amount of all the Notes to be due and immediately payable, but this does not entitle any holder of Notes to any redemption payout or redemption premium.
+Except in cases of default, where the trustee has some special duties, the trustee is not required to take any action under the indenture at the request of any holders unless the holders offer the trustee protection from expenses and liability reasonably satisfactory to it (called an indemnity).

 Defeasance and Covenant Defeasance

-The Notes were subject to defeasance by us.
-Defeasance means that, by depositing with a trustee an amount of cash and/or government securities sufficient to pay all principal and interest, if any, on the Notes when due and satisfying any additional conditions required under the indenture relating to the Notes, we would have been deemed to have been discharged from our obligations under the Notes.
+The Notes are subject to defeasance by us.
+Defeasance means that, by depositing with a trustee an amount of cash and/or government securities sufficient to pay all principal and interest, if any, on the Notes when due and satisfying any additional conditions required under the indenture relating to the Notes, we will be deemed to have been discharged from our obligations under the Notes.

-The Notes were subject to covenant defeasance by us.
-In the event of a covenant defeasance, upon depositing such funds and satisfying conditions similar to those for defeasance, we would have been released from certain covenants under the indenture relating to the Notes.
-The consequences to the holders of the Notes would have been that, while they would no longer benefit from certain covenants under the indenture, and while the Notes could not be accelerated for any reason, the holders of the Notes nonetheless could have looked to us for repayment of the Notes if there were a shortfall in the funds deposited with the trustee or the trustee is prevented from making a payment.
+The Notes are subject to covenant defeasance by us.
+In the event of a covenant defeasance, upon depositing such funds and satisfying conditions similar to those for defeasance we would be released from certain covenants under the indenture relating to the Notes.
+The consequences to the holders of the Notes would be that, while they would no longer benefit from certain covenants under the indenture, and while the Notes could not be accelerated for any reason, the holders of the Notes nonetheless could look to the Company for repayment of the Notes if there were a shortfall in the funds deposited with the trustee or the trustee is prevented from making a payment.

-The Notes were our direct unsecured obligations and ranked:
+The Notes are our direct unsecured obligations and rank:

 pari passu with our existing and future unsecured, unsubordinated indebtedness;

-senior to any series of preferred stock that we may issue in the future;
+senior to our preferred stock, including any series of preferred stock that we may issue in the future;

 senior to any of our future indebtedness that expressly provides it is subordinated to the Notes;